 When I left home headed for Lusaka, I didn't know what to expect.
 IMPACT! programs have always had a way of surprising me in the best ways possible.
 I knew it was going to be a massive program with many young people from across Zambia coming together.
 What I didn't know was how many young people from across Africa were going to be a part of it.
 The first thing that impacted me was seeing the number of young people that are yearning for an experience of primitive Godliness.
 Young people that could have been anywhere else, but sacrificed their time and money to invest in their eternal lives.
 Young people who, like me, just want an Enoch experience with God.
 Young people that do not want to listen to watered down sermons that do not tackle the core issues of Christianity.
 And ultimately MEC did not disappoint me.
 The choice of topics was right up my alley, addressing the many challenges I face as a young person while trying to maneuver my Christian walk and the world around me.
 For instance, the seminar that addressed ministry in the workplace really changed my perspective on how to be an effective missionary in that setting.
 Not to mention the speakers that through the power of the Holy Spirit, were not ashamed to call sin by its rightful name.
 MEC was truly a mountain top experience.
 And to be honest it is the gift that keeps giving.
 Because through MEC I was privileged to meet some amazing Godly men and women from across Africa, that I am proud to call my brothers and sisters who, when faced with challenges, or when I am discouraged by life, I am able to reach out to them for strength.
 And thank God they are there for the joys as well.
 I can only pray and hope that more young people will have the privilege to be exposed to similar programs across the world.
 It is time that young people rise to the occasion.
 Jesus is coming again, sooner than we think.
 'Redeeming the time, because the days are evil.'
-Eph 5:16 spiritually but also to challenge intellectually.
-It's common practice among Christians to passively take in information without carefully scrutinizing and rightly applying the mind to engage the Bible truths.
-The conference speakers were of that caliber, challenged us to think deeply about our faith, think deeply about Adventism and to think deeply about why we are Adventists.
-Another important the aspect of the program that really touched me in a special way was the importance of mission work and the ministry of church planting especially in un-entered areas.
-There is need for young people like us who will lay all on the altar for the work of spreading the gospel to other places.
+Eph 5:16.
+By Nompi Hlastwayo (Zimbabwe)